aloisio0/qgis-newraptor/README.md

-# qgis-newraptor
+# Add New Raptor
-Add a new raptor to the DJ Basin project
+## Create a raptor nest point and buffer

+* Determine buffer size based on species
+* Add raptor nest point